For schools in the United States, there are two levels of certification: State and National. Both reviews take place annually.

 Schools outside the United States submit their application in English and follow the same review process but use the name of the city where the school is located for certification if they meet the criteria of the first level of review, and the name of their country if they meet the criteria of the second level review.
 Schools invited to participate in the second level of review will receive a virtual or in-person site visit.
 The type of site visit will be determined by current conditions and other factors.

 National Schools and Districts of Character applying for recertification submit a complete application in the year they are to be recertified.
+(Note: Please apply for recertification in the beginning of the 5th year of your National designation to prevent a lapse in status.
+For example: 2022 NSOCs would apply in the fall of 2026 for certification in 2027.)
 They are recertified first at the State level and then at the National level.